Teoscar Hernández Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

+- The White Sox pitching staff leads MLB with a collective 9.5 strikeouts per nine innings.

-- The White Sox have the 23rd-ranked team ERA among all league pitching staffs (4.55).
+- The White Sox have the 21st-ranked team ERA among all MLB pitching staffs (4.50).

-- The White Sox give up the second-most home runs in baseball (98 total, 1.4 per game).
+- White Sox pitchers combine to give up the third-most home runs in baseball (99 total, 1.4 per game).

-- Giolito gets the start for the White Sox, his 15th of the season.
-He is 5-4 with a 3.54 ERA and 84 strikeouts through 81 1/3 innings pitched.
+- Lynn gets the start for the White Sox, his 15th of the season.
+He is 4-7 with a 6.75 ERA and 86 strikeouts in 77 1/3 innings pitched.

-- His most recent appearance was on Sunday against the Miami Marlins, when the righty threw seven innings, surrendering one earned run while allowing six hits.
+- The right-hander last appeared on Wednesday against the Los Angeles Dodgers, when he threw five innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.